 Jack Skellington, Oogie Boogie, and Sally completely remodel the Haunted Mansion each year for the holiday season.

 Almost every facet of the Haunted Mansion Holiday changes for the Halloween and Christmas season.
-The outdoor area, stretching chamber, and entire ride are beautifully themed to incorporate the Haunted Mansion and The Nightmare Before Christmas.
+The outdoor area, stretching chamber, and entire ride are beautifully themed to incorporate the Haunted Mansion and Tim Burton’s The Nightmare Before Christmas.

-Instead of the normal stretching chamber experience, this one has a special flair.
+Instead of the normal stretching chamber experience, this one has special flair.
 The usual portraits are replaced with The Nightmare Before Christmas characters and a different soundtrack.
 As a final surprise, Jack Skellington breaks through the stained glass ceiling above you with an enthusiastic, but slightly frightening, holiday greeting.